chriskacerguis/certy/README.md

 The code, however, has not been audited and there may be some security issues.

+## Homelab Quick Start

+If you are running this in a homelab and aren't worried too much about security, you can quick start by:

+- Run `cp .env.example .env`
+- Run `docker compose up -d`

 ## Storage and backups

 All CA data is stored in a single SQLite database at `.local-ca/ca.db` by default (configurable via `LOCAL_CA_DB`).